jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Lateral_Movement_and_Pivoting.md

 ```
 sed -i '1s|^|nameserver $THMDCIP\n|' /etc/resolv-dnsmasq
 ```
+- This module required a VPN configuration file to access this specific module, gained through "Manage Account"->"VM and VPN Settings" for the "Lateral Movement and Pivoting" room.
 - Kali VM wont have resolv-dnsmasq, merely adding 'nameserver $THMDCIP' to the '/etc/resolv.conf' will allow dns connection.

 - Test DNS with: